Malaysian Ringgit Crisis: Did it Bottom Out?

 Malaysian Ringgit vs. Singapore Dollar

-The ringgit also fell sharply against the Singapore dollar, trading near all-time lows.
-Malaysia’s ringgit traded around 3.05 against Singapore’s currency in November, 2019.
+The ringgit hasn’t just underperformed in terms of USD.
+It has also fallen sharply against the Singapore dollar, trading near all-time lows.

 Singaporeans are especially taking advantage of this potential forex opportunity.
 The number of tourists coming to Malaysia from across the border is increasing as the ringgit falls further.

-According to Malaysia travel agencies, some months are seeing holiday package bookings rise by 10% or higher compared to last year.
+According to Malaysia travel agencies, some months are seeing holiday package bookings rise by 10% year-over-year.

-Money changers saw even greater numbers.
-They’re saying Malaysian ringgit demand doubled between some months.
-A few of them ran out of ringgit bills as large numbers of Singaporean traders rushed northward and exchanged their SGD.
+Money changers saw even higher numbers with Malaysian ringgit demand doubling between some months.
+A few traders ran out of ringgit bills as Singaporeans rushed northward to exchange all of their SGD.

 InvestAsian expects the Malaysian ringgit will outperform when compared with other regional currencies in ASEAN and East Asia including the Philippine Peso and Japanese Yen.